 Prerequisite: permission of the instructor.
 One-half or one course credit.
 211 Foundations of Higher Mathematics An introduction to fundamental mathematical concepts used in mathematics and computer science, with an emphasis on writing mathematical arguments.
 The course presents the principles of mathematical logic, sets, functions, and methods of proof.
 Prerequisite: 170 or COMP 130 or departmental placement.
 Offered every semester.
-Attributes: Appropriate for First-Year, ENST Foundations (ESFN), Writing in the Discipline 225 Probability and Statistics I An introduction to the core topics of probability and statistics.
+Attributes: Appropriate for First-Year, ENST Foundations (ESFN), Writing in the Discipline 225 Probability and Statistics I A calculus-based introduction to the core topics of probability and statistics.
 Topics include discrete and continuous random variables, joint distributions, expectation, variance, random sampling from populations, hypothesis tests, and confidence intervals.
+The course includes an introduction to the R statistical programming language.
 Prerequisite: 171.
-Offered every fall.
+Offered every semester.